-A beam is a horizontal structural member in a building to resist the lateral loads applied to the beams axis.
-The structural member which resists the forces laterally or transversely applied to the (beam) axis is called beam.
+A beam is a horizontal structural member in a building to resist the lateral loads applied to the beam’s axis.
+The structural member which resists the forces laterally or transversely applied to the (beam) axis is called a beam.

-In beams, loads are acting transversely to the longitudinal axis, which produces the shear forces and bending moment.
-The lateral load acting on beams are the main cause bending of the beam.
-The beams are responsible to transfer a load from the slab to the column.
+The loads act transversely to the longitudinal axis, which produces the shear forces and bending moment.
+The lateral load acting on beams is the main cause of the bending of the beam.
+They are responsible for transferring a load from the slab to the column.
 The load distribution pattern is,

 Slab |> Beam |> Column |> Foundation

-That beam which is connected with the column and this connection is called direct support while the beam connected with beam and this connection is called indirect support.
+That beam is connected with the column, and this connection is called direct support, while the beam connects with the beam, which is called indirect support.

 Purpose of beams

-The beam is a structural element that is capable of withstanding load primarily by resisting its bending forces.
+It is a structural element that is capable of withstanding load primarily by resisting its bending forces.
 They are made of steel or reinforced concrete (RCC)or steel.
-The beams are used in structure to
+We use it in structure to

-In the beam, the different reinforcements were used having different purposes such as
+In the beam, the different reinforcements were used having other purposes such as

 The standard size of the beams,

-The minimum size of the RCC beam should not be less than the 9 ʺ× 9 ʺ or 225mm × 225mm with the addition of slab thickness which is 125mm.
+- The minimum size of the RCC beam should not be less than 9 ʺ× 9 ʺ or 225mm × 225mm with the addition of slab thickness which is 125mm.

 Purpose of stirrups in the beam.

-Shear force is maximum at the end supports (simply supported beams) and zero at the mid of the span that’s why the spacing of stirrups or rings is closed to each end supports as compared to the mid.
+- Shear force is maximum at the end supports (simply supported beams) and zero at the mid-span.
+That’s why the spacing of stirrups or rings is close to each end support compared to the middle.

-Stirrups are made in a rectangular shape with reinforcement bars and which is wrapped around the top and bottom bars of the beam.
+- Stirrups are made in a rectangular shape with reinforcement bars wrapped around the beam’s top and bottom bars.

-Sometimes, stirrups are placed diagonally and vertically to avoid the shear failure in case of cracks in beams.
+- Sometimes, stirrups are placed diagonally and vertically to avoid shear failure in case of cracks in beams.

 Classification of beams:

-Generally, beams are classified by the shape of their cross-section, by their length and by their equilibrium conditions.
+Generally, beams are classified by the shape of their cross-section, their length, and by their equilibrium conditions.